-Were you or a loved one hurt in a hit and run accident in Miami, FL?
+Were you or a loved one hurt in a hit and run accident in Miami, Florida?
 You may be entitled to compensation for medical bills, lost wages, and pain and suffering.
 At Shaked Law Personal Injury Lawyers, we know how to help clients recover maximum compensation for hit & run accidents in Miami.

 We’ve been handling cases like yours since our firm was founded in 2007.
 We’ve recovered tens of millions of dollars in fair compensation for accident victims across South Florida.